Jbudnick/Mock_Interview_App/README.md

 This application uses a interview question dataset to generate random questions to help viewers prepare for interviews.

 Ideas for improvement in future releases:
-- Add navigation bar at top of page for linking to github page
 - Add software engineering specific question and interview mode
 - Implement probes/follow up questions
-- Change dataset source to AWS S3 bucket for easier updating
 - Email me at Jbudnick5@gmail.com for further suggestions!